 Jamee Noell Trotter Obituary

-To send flowers in memory of Jamee Noell Trotter, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jamee Noell Trotter, please visit our Heartfelt Sympathies Store.

 November 16, 1946 – October 30, 2019

 Jamee Noell (Reid) Trotter passed away October 30, 2019 in Oklahoma City, Oklahoma.
 Her services will be held at the Strode Chapel in Stillwater at 2:00 Sunday, November 3.

 She was born November 16, 1946 in Alva, Oklahoma to Jim and Jean Grant Reed and attended Northwestern State College.
 She found just the right profession to match her interests that would last a lifetime and in 1972 graduated from the St. Francis School of Nursing in Wichita, Kansas.
 She found her future in nursing, a profession she dearly loved and worked for several years in many different areas of nursing.